-HIV stands for Human Immunodeficiency Virus.
-This is a virus which affects humans and it can gradually damage an infected person's immune system, which we need to work properly to fight infection and illnesses.
-Without treatment and over a number of years, the virus can reduce the body’s ability to fight these infections and illnesses.
-However, people living with HIV and on treatment are much more likely to remain healthy and well (May et al, 2012).
+The Human Immunodeficiency Virus (HIV) is a virus which can gradually damage the immune system.
+Without treatment and over a number of years, the virus can reduce the body’s ability to combat infections and illnesses.
+However, people who are HIV-positive but receive treatment on time are likely to remain healthy with normal life expectancy.

 What is AIDS?

 AIDS stands for 'Acquired Immune Deficiency Syndrome'.
 It is a term used when a person’s immune system begins to weaken due to the damage caused by HIV.
 This can lead to the development of a number of infections and illnesses.
 However, this progression to developing AIDS can be successfully stopped if HIV treatment is begun (WHO, 2015).

 Around 350 people in Ireland contract HIV each year (Health Protection Surveillance Centre).
 Around half of them are MSM (men who have sex with men).
 Just under half of new infections are people aged 25 to 34.

 The good news is that most people living with HIV who know that they are infected are taking effective medication.
 Taking this treatment means that the levels of HIV in the body are kept at very low or ‘undetectable’ levels.
 This also means that the person will live longer, stay healthier and be much less likely to pass on the virus.

 There are a large number of people in Ireland who have HIV, but are not aware of their status.
 We need to do everything we can to increase the number of people who know that they have HIV to ensure that treatment starts at the right time and these individuals can continue to lead a normal, healthy life.
 Successful treatment also prevents the virus being passed on to others.

 The faster you start the right treatment, the higher the quality and the longer the length of life you will have.

 What are the main sources of HIV infection?